heidelberg-hepml/lloca/docs/source/api.rst

 -----------------------------

 The LLoCa framework supports arbitrary Lorentz group representations for inputs, outputs and messages.
-The ``TensorReps`` class organizes the properties of these representations, while the ``TensorRepsTransform`` class implements the actual transformations of features.
+The :class:`~lloca.reps.tensorreps.TensorReps` class organizes the properties of these representations, while the :class:`~lloca.reps.tensorreps_transform.TensorRepsTransform` class implements the actual transformations of features.

 .. autosummary::
    :toctree: generated/